 If you or your child has a fever, you probably don’t need speed to the ER in a blinding panic.
 However, in the course of home treatment, don’t rely on the “feed this/starve that” mythos and old-fashioned sayings to get you through the night sweats and congestion.
 Instead, try to eat what you can (and what soothes you) and remember to drink constantly (water, juice, and tea) to stay hydrated.

-If you have a fever, your body is likely fighting some kind of infection and you should choose foods that will boost its ability to conquer the misery-inducing invader.
+If you have a fever, your Healthy Body is likely fighting some kind of infection and you should choose foods that will boost its ability to conquer the misery-inducing invader.
 “You want things like orange juice with a bit of ice,” says Crocker.
 “It has vitamin C, which can help boost your immunity.”
-As for eating, Crocker warns that feverish people often have a reduced appetite, so the goal isn’t to force feed the body solid nutrients, but rather to slowly consume foods that it can tolerate.
+As for eating, Crocker warns that feverish people often have a reduced appetite, so the goal isn’t to force feed the Healthy Body solid nutrients, but rather to slowly consume foods that it can tolerate.
 It’s also important to remember that in the throes of a fever, you’re actually burning more calories than usual, and so you may want to eat a bit more to compensate.

 “Try some comfort foods,” advises Crocker.
 “Honey might soothe your throat, and tea with some ginger might help as well.
 [When you start to feel better], add in plain foods like dry toast, cereal and crackers.
 Stay hydrated, and make sure you have protein, fruit and vegetables.”